 Useful.
 Two ways to use them: set vertfogend to 100 and throw in some dips at the very bottom of the track.
 You'll see some 'groundfog' appear in the ditches.
 The other way is to set vertfogend to -100.
 The ugly blue walls will be half-filled with your fog color.

+This is the brightness of the surrounding elements.
+A lower value will decrease the light that will fall on the objects.
+Good for darker and moody tracks.
 NOTE: A negative value (f.e. -100) is the only possible way to get rid of the ugly blue walls surrounding the elements!
 It will turn into a light red (if you like that better?) and will get darker the higher the element is.
 But be careful: it also turns the light values upside down: everything that was bright before (the middle of the roads) will get dark and the darker things (the edge of the road) will be brighter.
 Strange experience!

 Affects the brightness of you car.
 This value shouldn't be higher than the worldrgb.